Home

 Tip 4: Trimming

 With shorter days and dark evenings, you may not be walking your dog as much as you do in summer.
 If this is the case, you may want to keep an extra eye on their toenails.
 Less time walking means less time to wear their claws down.
-If they look like they are getting long or causing any discomfort, you can get them trimmed or do it yourself.
+If they look like they are getting long or causing any discomfort, you can get them trimmed or if you're confident you won't cut them too short, do it yourself.

 Fluffy dog jumping up with their paw in the air